 I hate comparing anything to Fight Club – especially a mountain bike trail.
-But I have no choice with the Fantasy Island North Singletrack, a great Arizona mountain bike trail.
+But I have no choice with the Fantasy Island North Singletrack, aka FINS, which is a great Arizona mountain bike trail.

 I first wrote about FINS for Mountain Flyer magazine back in 2009.
 During my first ride there, I met a couple of other riders.
 Turns out, they were two of the two trail-building honchos responsible for the network.
 Read the story for the history – I’d rather focus on the here and now.
 I’ll just say our conversation spawned the story for Mountain Flyer.
 I’ve often wondered if they still would’ve agreed to the interview in retrospect: I’ve heard little from them since.
 So there’s not much talking about Fantasy Island North Singletrack outside the trail builders and local riders.
 Even the website for the group responsible is … um, a bit inscrutable.

 This past weekend, I checked out what’s happened since my last visit when it totaled about 12 miles.
 The answer?
 Plenty!
 Here are my takeaways for anyone who wonders about an overlooked mountain bike trail.